kustomzone/dnslive-webhost/README.md

 ## Quick and simple web hosting for your Handshake Naming System Top Level Domain Zone
 Simply provide a signature of the file you wish to upload signed by the address associated with the domain/tld.

+You can use [DNS Live Free DNS Hosting](https://github.com/realrasengan/dnslive-cli) to host your tld zone.
+You will need to set your IP to: 45.33.66.56 for your TLD (@ IN A 45.33.66.56).

 ### Install
 ```